Live at the Isle of Wight 1970 (Leonard Cohen album)

 Live at the Isle of Wight 1970 is a combo CD/DVD live album by Canadian singer-songwriter Leonard Cohen.
 Released in October 2009, it is his nineteenth album.
-The album was recorded in 1970 at the Isle of Wight.
+The album was recorded at the 1970 Isle of Wight Festival.

 Background

 Cohen reluctantly agreed to tour Europe after his second album, Songs from a Room, became a hit in England, reaching #2 on the charts.
 He was backed by a small country-influenced band called The Army that included guitarist Ron Cornelius and fiddle player Charlie Daniels.
 The group had been assembled by Cohen's new producer Bob Johnston, who also assumed keyboard duties.
 Cohen was scheduled to perform on the last day of the festival and had the unenviable task of following Jimi Hendrix.
 As can be seen in the footage shot by award-winning director Murray Lerner, the vibes at the festival were not good, with many fans upset that a wall had been erected to keep non-paying fans outside the concert grounds.
 A shaggy-haired Cohen appeared in the early morning of August 31, 1970 in front of an estimated crowd of at least 600,000.
 As Kris Kristofferson, who had played his own troubled set earlier, recalls on the Leonard Cohen Live at the Isle of Wight 1970 DVD: